go2scope/MM-storage-api/README.md

 ```
 ### Add external image

-In order to support old-style acquisition where the image makes the round-trip through the GUI, we are allowing the application to insert an image into the storage.
-This can also be used to process images at the application level before adding them to the dataset.
+To support old-style acquisition where the image makes the round-trip through the GUI, we are allowing the application to insert an image into the storage.
+This mode can be also utilized to process images at the application level before adding them to the dataset.

 ```
 void acqAddImage(string handle, int frame, int channel, int slice, int position, vector<unsigned char> pixels, string imageMeta);